Skip to contents

 If there is no task to collect, return NULL.
 Otherwise, return a one-row tibble with the following columns.

-• command: a character string with the R command if save_command was set to TRUE in push().
+• command: a character string with the R command.

 • seconds: number of seconds that the task ran.